Arctic Norway Hammerfest Sørøya Expedition: 9-Day Sea Kayaking Adventure

 Final Payment: £765 due April 2025

-We need a minimum of six paddlers to confirm this expedition.
-You’ll be notified by 1st November if the expedition is going ahead.
+We need a minimum of three paddlers to confirm this expedition.
+You’ll be notified by 1st December if the expedition is going ahead.

 Ready to paddle Norway’s wildest frontier?